BiomedSciAI/fuse-med-ml/paper/paper.md

 # Components

 ## *fuse.data*
 FuseMedML's data package is designed for building a flexible data pipeline with reusable building blocks called *ops*.
+See \autoref{fig:diagram} for a simple example for how such a building block can be used across different projects.
 Each op(eration) gets as an input a `sample_dict`, a dictionary that stores all the necessary information about a sample processed so far.
 Typically, an *op* also gets keys that specify what it should consider in `sample_dict` and where to store the output.
 Similarly, a minibatch is represented by a `batch_dict`.

 A data pipeline consists of a `static_pipline` and a `dynamic_pipeline`.